Ask about our special rates during the construction period. Hurry, won't last long!

 A valid passport is required for travel.
 We recommend your passport be valid for at least six months beyond your travel date.

-The lodge is booking now for the remainder of 2026.
+The lodge is under reconstruction but now open for guests..
 We have worked hard and are upgrading facilities while preserving the classic charm anglers have loved for decades.
+We are providing deep discounts for the same fishing available in other lodges in the area during the renovation period.

 Yes.
 We assist all guests with obtaining the required Costa Rican fishing permits.
 We are all-inclusive at the lodge, with packages that include food, drinks, and tackle, along with lodging, guided fishing, and round-trip transportation between San José and Barra del Colorado.
 Hotel accommodations for your first and last night in the country are also included.